Preventative Maintenance Against Viruses

 Our patented dry fog system destroys enveloped and non-enveloped viruses.

 The Novel Coronavirus (SARS-CoV-2) is an 'enveloped virus.'
-Both InstaPURE and EverPURE (private label brands) are sufficient to denature enveloped and non-enveloped viruses like human coronavirus, H1N1, the avian flu and noroviruses.
-They require little dwell time.
+Our InstaPURE process is sufficient to denature enveloped and non-enveloped viruses like human coronavirus, H1N1, the avian flu and noroviruses.
+It requires little dwell time.
 An entire building can typically be treated in one day and provide safety for anyone concerned about getting the virus through fomite transmission.

 While preventative treatment of a facility will not prevent person-to-person infections, it will help prevent surface-to-person infections.